 • DERMS — no Distributed Energy Resource Management System integration for coordinating solar, storage, and demand response at scale

-• Grid resilience — no outage management, vegetation management, or asset health monitoring
+• Grid resilience — no vegetation management or asset health monitoring (zavora-ai/mcp-scada begins to address outage analysis)

 • Nuclear and hydroelectric — no simulation or monitoring tools for these generation types